tejeshvaish/CNN-For-Video-Understanding/README.md

 -[Inspired from here](https://github.com/HHTseng/video-classification)

 - This was the second model that I Implemented in my learning process to classify video:
+- This is main working modl which gave 67% accuracy on hMDB51 dataset.

 This model basically had CNN + LSTM , conv to explicitely exploit spatial features while LSTM efficiently utilises temporal features.

 In CNN-LSTM we have two different modules which are combined together.
 The CNN is a regular CNN which acts as a 'spatial feature extractor'.
 The output of the CNN is multiplied by the LSTM cell to learn the 'temporal features'.